What is outbound sales?

 Successful outbound sales follows a structured process.
 Each step builds on the last, moving cold prospects from initial outreach to closed deals.
 Here's how it works:

 Outbound starts with defining who you are targeting.
 Firmographics like industry, company size, and revenue help narrow the field.
 Technographics, such as the tech stack a company uses, add another layer of precision.
+Start by building a detailed ideal customer profile before any outreach begins, every downstream step depends on it.

-2. Build a Targeted Prospect List
+2. Build a targeted prospect list

 Translate the ICP into a list of specific accounts and contacts.
 Use buyer signals and intent data to prioritize accounts showing active research behavior.
 This ensures reps focus on prospects most likely to engage.
+Teams building AI-assisted prospecting workflows can pull those same signals directly into their stack through GTM AI, ZoomInfo's GTM Context Graph, which delivers verified contact and intent data to any agent via MCP or one API.

-3. Initiate Multi-Channel Outreach
+3. Initiate multi-channel outreach

-4. Qualify and Advance Opportunities
+4. Qualify and advance opportunities

 Not every response is a qualified opportunity.
 Reps must assess fit and intent, then advance qualified prospects to discovery calls or demos.
 This step separates tire-kickers from serious buyers.

-5. Close the Deal
+5. Close the deal

 Closing involves demos, negotiations, handling objections, and getting the contract signed.
 Some deals require multiple stakeholders, so reps must navigate buying committees and align on value.